puzzle/ansible-training/content/labs/03.0/_index.en.md

 ### Task 1

-  - Ping all nodes in the inventory file using the ping module
+  - Ping all nodes in the inventory file using the ping module.

 {{% notice tip %}}
 You’ve used the `ping` module in a previous lab.